-- Council will need to continue to engage with Snowy Hydro, Transgrid and Future Generation Joint Venture throughout this period to respond to opportunities and threats presented by this major infrastructure project.
-With the project impacting Freehold Land (powerlines), National Parks and Forestry Corporation land, Council will need to keep aware of substantial impacts on Council's surrounding support infrastructure - With the works ongoing with Snowy Hydro 2.0, Snowy Valleys Council's assets will likely be affected in a number of ways; - Increased vehicle movements exposing capacity inadequacies and causing advanced deterioration, particularly with respect to Elliott Way - Opportunities for the funded expansion of Council's assets is possible with additional housing and population during construction and operational phases.
+- Council will need to continue to engage with Snowy Hydro throughout this period to respond to opportunities and threats presented by this major infrastructure project.
+With the project occurring entirely within the National Park, direct impact will be limited.
+Council will need to keep aware of substantial impacts on Council's surrounding support infrastructure - With the works ongoing with Snowy Hydro 2.0, Snowy Valleys Council's assets will likely be affected in a number of ways; - Increased vehicle movements exposing capacity inadequacies and causing advanced deterioration, particularly with respect to Elliott Way, Alpine Way & Swampy Plains Creek Road (KNP5). - Opportunities for the funded expansion of Council's assets is possible with additional housing and population during construction and operational phases.